tighten/ziggy/README.md

 2. (if Laravel 5.4) Add `Tightenco\Ziggy\ZiggyServiceProvider::class` to the `providers` array in your `config/app.php`.

-3. Include our Blade Directive (`@routes`) somewhere in your template before your main application JavaScript is loaded--likely in the header somewhere.
+3. Include our Blade Directive (`@routes`) somewhere in your template before your main application JavaScript is loaded&mdash;likely in the header somewhere.

 ## Usage